cph-cachet/carp.sensing-flutter/backends/carp_backend/README.md

  1. Create and configure a `CarpApp` that points to the correct CARP web service.
  2. Authenticate to the CARP web service
  3. Get the list of study invitations for the authenticated user.
- 4. Get a specific study via a `CarpStudyManager`
+ 4. Get a specific study via a `CARPStudyProtocolManager`

 The following code illustrates how this is done: